pybliometrics-dev/pybliometrics/docs/classes/AuthorRetrieval.rst

     which were cited by 11,980 author(s) in 14,861 document(s) as of 2021-07-14

-The object can access many bits of data about an author, including the number of papers, h-index, current affiliation, etc.  When a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ is returned, it can neatly be turned into a `pandas <https://pandas.pydata.org/>`_ DataFrame.
+This object provides access to various data about an author, including the number of papers, h-index, current affiliation, etc.  When a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ is returned, it can neatly be turned into a `pandas <https://pandas.pydata.org/>`_ DataFrame.

-Information on names:
+Information regarding the author's names includes:

 .. code-block:: python